msedzins/fabric-samples/token-erc-20/README_EXT.md

 **NOTE:**
 We are saving data in PDC not on-chain to keep it private.
 The request should go only to the peers owned by Org1.
 To that end, we modify TARGET_TLS_OPTIONS appropriately.
+Please note that we are using implicit PDC which requires only one endorsement.

 ### Save public key on-chain
 ```